Medically Reviewed by Annamarie Coy, BA, ICPR, MATS

 When you quit alcohol, people often find themselves having:

 It’s important to note that if you have an AUD, you must be careful when quitting alcohol.
-Going ‘cold turkey’ or quitting abruptly can be dangerous and even deadly.
+Going ‘cold turkey’ or stopping abruptly after excessive alcohol consumption can be dangerous and deadly because of withdrawal effects.

-A person who is an alcoholic and stops drinking cold turkey may experience severe withdrawal symptoms, which include:
+A person who is an alcoholic and stops drinking suddenly — going cold turkey — may experience severe withdrawal symptoms, which include:

-DTs is a severe, life-threatening form of alcohol withdrawal.
+DTs is a severe, life-threatening form of withdrawal.
 Symptoms of DTs include:

-Because of these potentially deadly symptoms, a person who struggles with AUD should never attempt to quit on their own.
-Instead, it’s always recommended that they quit under the care and watch of a specialized rehab facility for treatment.
+Because of these potentially deadly symptoms, a person struggling with AUD should never attempt to quit alone.
+Instead, they should only quit under the care and watch of a specialized rehab facility for professional treatment.

 If you or someone you know thinks they’re experiencing DTs or other forms of severe alcohol withdrawal, get emergency help immediately.

-If you believe your anxiety is caused or worsened by your drinking habits, you must cut back on alcohol or quit altogether.
+If you believe your anxiety is caused or worsened by your consumption habits, you must cut back on alcohol or quit altogether.
 Some ways to prevent alcohol-related anxiety on a day-to-day basis include:

-If you have pre-existing anxiety, the ways to reduce your alcohol-induced anxiety may look a little different.
+If you have preexisting anxiety, the ways to reduce alcohol-induced anxiety may look a little different.
 In this case, you may want to:

-If you have co-occurring anxiety and alcoholism, you must seek professional help.
+If you have co-occurring anxiety and alcohol misuse, you must seek professional help.
 No one should have to overcome these issues on their own.

 Treating these two issues separately may increase the chances of relapse.
 Ideally, they should be addressed and treated together to ensure neither the anxiety nor AUD triggers one another.

-Substance-induced anxiety disorder is often treated using group and individual therapy.
-Groups like Alcoholics Anonymous (AA) can allow addicts with anxiety to connect with others and work toward recovery.
+Substance-induced anxiety disorders are often treated using group and individual therapy.
+Groups like Alcoholics Anonymous (AA) can allow addicts with anxiety to connect with others, regain control over their lives, and manage feelings in peer-led spaces.

 Outpatient treatment may be a good option for dealing with moderate to severe alcoholism.
-In addition, this type of treatment works well for people with co-occurring anxiety and AUDs who can live a fairly normal life.
+This type of treatment works well for people with comorbid anxiety and AUDs who can live a fairly normal life.

-In addition to treatment groups and facilities, a psychiatrist may suggest starting anti-anxiety or anti-depression medication.
+In addition to counseling and therapy, a psychiatrist may suggest starting anti-anxiety or anti-depression medication.
 Most outpatient and inpatient treatments will have psychiatrists in-house who can prescribe medication to manage anxiety.

 In this article